 There are five different commit statuses plus the option of Self-Schedule in the MISO energy markets: (1) Must Run; (2) Economic; (3) Outage; (4) Emergency; and (5) Not Participating.
 Must Run designates the resource as committed per market participant request and available for dispatch.
 Must Run is a very common status.
 Most days, over half of all generation committed in MISO is the result of an offer by a market participant as Must Run.
-As an example, DEI's Confidential Exhibit 3-A contains the amount of generation cleared as Must Run in the day-ahead market on January 7, 2015.
+As an example, Petitioner's Confidential Exhibit 3-A contains the amount of generation cleared as Must Run in the day-ahead market on January 7, 2015.
 Must Run is used for periods of unit testing, but also for units for which revenues associated with their dispatch are forecasted to exceed their costs.
 Economic designates the resource as available for commitment by MISO.
 Outage designates the resource as not available for consideration because the resource is on generator planned or generator forced outage.
-Emergency designates that the resource is available for commitment in emergency situations only.
-Not Participating means that the resource will not participate in the market but is otherwise available.
+Emergency designates that the resource will not participate in the market but is otherwise available.
 Self-Schedule means that the MW amounts of the unit will be indicated as part of the offer.

 A resource can only have one status for each period (i.e., a unit cannot be offered as "Must Run" and "Economic" for the same period).
-DEI uses the commit statuses Must Run, Economic, Outage, and Emergency.
-DEI frequently self-commits its most economic coal-fired generating units, including Gibson, Cayuga, and the Plant as Must Run.
+Duke Energy Indiana uses the commit statuses Must Run, Economic, Outage, and Emergency.
+The Company frequently self-commits its most economic coal-fired generating units, including Gibson, Cayuga, and Edwardsport as Must Run.

-Mr. Swez said that when determining an individual unit's offer status, DEI considers various factors such as forecasted LMPs, unit generation production cost, MISO charge type impact, station physical limitations, testing requirements, and the capability and economic impact from cycling the generating unit off-line and on-line.
+Mr. Swez said that when determining an individual unit's offer status, the Company considers various factors such as forecasted LMPs, unit generation production cost, MISO charge type impact, station physical limitations, testing requirements, and the capability and economic impact from cycling the generating unit off-line and on-line.

 Mr. Swez stated that the Intervenors are confused about the terms "Economic" and "economic dispatch."
 "Economic" means that the market participant has designated the resource as available for commitment by MISO, with MISO determining whether the unit will be dispatched and at what level of generation.
 "Economic dispatch" is an operating procedure used by utilities to supply electricity to their customers using the most cost efficient resources available.
 It is not true that only units offered to MISO as "Economic" are economically dispatched or are economic to operate.
-Offering the Plant to MISO with a commit status of "Must Run" does not conflict with operating the facility in "economic dispatch."
+Offering Edwardsport to MISO with a commit status of "Must Run" does not conflict with operating the facility in "economic dispatch."

-Mr. Swez testified that being designated as Must Run also does not mean that the Plant was performing tests every day.
-His point in his FAC 101 testimony was to explain how DEI was offering the Plant into MISO and why.
-His purpose was not to provide evidence on whether the Plant was "testing" while in a "test phase" producing "test energy."
-When Mr. Swez coded the Plant as "test," it was for internal purposes to reflect that fuel costs would be allocated to native load customers.
-Moreover, his use of "testing, tuning, and optimization" meant that during the time period in question, the Plant was being offered to MISO with a commitment status of Must Run with the minimum and maximum output dictated by the specific test schedule and the units' syngas availability.
+Mr. Swez testified that being designated as Must Run also does not mean that Edwardsport was performing tests every day.
+His point in his FAC 101 testimony was to explain how the Company was offering Edwardsport into MISO and why.
+His purpose was not to provide evidence on whether Edwardsport was "testing" while in a "test phase" producing "test energy."
+When Mr. Swez coded Edwardsport as "test," it was for internal purposes to reflect that fuel costs would be allocated to native load customers.
+Moreover, his use of "testing, tuning, and optimization" meant that during the time period in question, Edwardsport was being offered to MISO with a commitment status of Must Run with the minimum and maximum output dictated by the specific test schedule and the units' syngas availability.
 When no specific testing was occurring, the unit was typically committed and operated at the highest syngas production available.
 If syngas was unavailable, it was typically offered on natural gas with the commit status of Economic.